nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

  > type can be borrowed as multiple different types.
 In particular, `Vec<T>:
  > Borrow<Vec<T>>` and `Vec<T>: Borrow<[T]>`.

-Hopefully this makes at least partial sense.
+Hopefully this makes at least some sense.
 This level of understanding should be enough to begin studying the next trait, `ToOwned`.

 ## ToOwned